gcallah/hambone/chaps/chap3.md

 Winthrop was totally nonplussed, and could not even formulate an answer.
 But he was saved from having to do so by the commencement of the evening's musical program.
-The musicians were creating background color as the church's minister began to give the welcome.
+The musicians were creating background color as the church's minister began to give the devotion.

 Claude said, "We better go get our seats," and they all made their way to the front of the church.

-Gertie, already seated, said to Hampton, "Come sit next to me," and patted the chair to her left.
+Gertie, once seated, said to Hampton, "Come sit next to me," and patted the chair to her left.

-Hampton responded, pointing to the chair next to Camellia, "Thank you mama, but that metal chair got a more magnetic attraction for me."
+Hampton responded, pointing to the chair next to Camellia, "Thank you mama, but that metal chair got a more magnetic kinda attraction for me."

 He took a seat on the floor next to Camellia, put his head in her lap.